May 2025 Village of Cherry Valley Board Meeting Minutes

 MINUTES

-Approval of the January minutes as members received in final written form.
-It was upon motion of Trustee Feulner, seconded by Trustee Harvey, unanimously carried, to accept the minutes as written.
+Approval of the April 21, 2025 minutes as members received in final written form.
+It was upon motion of Trustee Brigham, seconded by Trustee Feulner, unanimously carried, to accept the minutes as written.

 TREASURER’S REPORT